 The use of car seats can reduce the risk of death for infants by 71% and 54% for toddlers.
-There is no excuse to not have your child in a proper car set, and failure to do so is against the law.
+There is no excuse for not having your child in a proper car set, and failure to do so is against the law.

 Child Safety Seats are required by Law in New Mexico